 Pupil Premium Targeted intervention and Resources - this allocated spend enables directly funded interventions to be provided to help complement work across all areas of school life.

 Examples would include:

 Funding is also utilised by departments for subject specific materials to ensure that all students are fully supported in their learning; examples would include revision books or subject specific materials, visiting guests to work with targeted groups.

 All interventions are reviewed throughout the academic year to determine their impact on the students in receipt of the support provided.

-In addition to the Pupil Premium Archway School receives a year 7 Catch Up Premium. £13,000 being received in 2015-16 and in 2016/7 is £10,544.
+In addition to the Pupil Premium Archway School receives a year 7 Catch Up Premium of £11,083 2018/19.
 This funding is used to address the needs of those students who did not achieve the expected standard in reading or maths at the end of Key Stage 2.

 Strategies to support students, using this funding, complement the Pupil Premium approach with a focus on personalised support in Maths and English at Key Stage 3 and the delivery of targeted interventions.
 It is also used to support delivery of the summer school and transition work undertaken to ensure that all students are fully prepared for their studies at Archway School.

 We are asking all our parents to apply for Free School Meals if they think they might be eligible.
-FSM is available to families who earn less than £16,000 a year.
 If you apply and are successful your child does not have to have a school dinner if they’d rather not.
 However, it will mean that more money comes into school from which your child and other children will benefit.

 If you require further information regarding Pupil Premium please contact Mr Dominic Salmon, Deputy Headteacher.